-There are established general school rules which apply to all students on school property, at extra-curricular activities, and on field trips:
+There are established general school rules which apply to all students on school property, at extracurricular activities, and on field trips:

 - walking and talking quietly

 - -keeping hands and feet to oneself

 - speaking to one another courteously

-- refraining from using chewing gum

 - following teachers' instructions

-Additionally, there are guidelines which are specific to grade level teams and certain locations within the school.
-Classrooms, cafeteria, library, auditorium, etc., each has its own requirements.
-Staff members shall inform students of the rules for these areas.
+Staff members shall inform students of the rules.
 Parents should also be aware that the school bus stop is included in the school's jurisdiction.
 Students who violate the school rules mentioned above may be subject to the following consequences as appropriate:

 - 1. Verbal warning

 - 2. Parent contact

 - 3. Elimination from social activities, assemblies and field trips

 - 4. Lunch time detention

 - 5. After school detention

 - 6. Educational Resource Room

-- (ERR) assignment
+- ' (ERR) assignment

 - 7. Out-of-school suspension

 - When a student has accumulated two (2) after-school detentions in one week, he/she will be required to serve one (1) day of ERR and may be referred to a child study team.

 - When a student misses an after-school detention, he/she will be issued detentions for two (2) days.

-- When a student has accumulated three

-(3) full day assignments to the Educational Resource Room (ERR), referral to a Child Study Team (CST) may occur.
+- When a student has accumulated three (3) full day assignments to the Educational Resource Room (ERR), referral to a Child Study Team (CST) may occur.